 Infusing liquor at home is a great way to enhance your cocktails.
 Whether you want to add flavor to your favorite vodka or create a uniquely flavored rum, tequila, or gin, it's a simple DIY project that gives you complete control over the alcohol's flavor.
 You can customize it to your personal taste and make your drinking experience a little more interesting.

 Infusions are both fun and limitless.
-The basic concept of an infusion is to add a single flavor or a combination of flavors to a distilled spirit.
-It is very easy to do, requiring a little patience and imagination at times.
-After a few successful experiments, it can become an obsession.
-Soon, you may be thinking, What can I do next? or What if I...?
+The basic concept is to add a single flavor or a combination of flavors to a distilled spirit using fruits, vegetables, herbs, or spices.
+It is very easy to do and simply requires a little patience and imagination.

-Vodka infusions are the most common and the other light liquors (gin, sake, light rum, and tequila) can be used as well.
-Infusing darker spirits is a little trickier but it will work if you choose the right flavor to complement the liquor.
+Vodka infusions are the most common, and other light liquors (e.g., gin, sake, light rum, and tequila) can also be used.
+Infusing darker spirits is a little trickier, but it will work if you choose the right flavor to complement the liquor.
 Apricot or cherry brandy and coffee-infused whiskey are great examples that are very useful in cocktails.